Syntax

 Set or read constant voltage (CV) mode in volts.

-VALUE- Voltage value in volts.
+VALUE- Voltage value in volts (0–150 V).
 If omitted, reads current setting.
+Values outside the range are rejected.

 cr